georapbox/node-jira-worklog-cli/README.md

 `$ npm start -- --monthly` or `$ node-jira-worklog-cli --monthly` depending on the type of installation.

+Print only the work logs sum, omitting the rest information:

+`$ npm start -- --silent` or `$ node-jira-worklog-cli --silent` depending on the type of installation.

 ## Notes

 - `node-jira-worklog-cli` by default saves the latest user's inputs for convenience and pre populates them so that you don't need all this info every time you run it.